beeva-juangomez/beeva-poc-keras-on-mxnet/README.md

 ### Conclusion <a name="conclusion"></a>

 Nowadays, Keras is not ready to support MXNet for professional development.
 This has nothing to do with the performance.
-The models run perfectly and is completely functional, but the current solution (forked repository) is not enough to long-term development because you will not enjoy the fixes and new features added in next Keras version, you have to stick in 1.2.2 if you want to use Keras on MXNet.
+The models run perfectly and is completely functional, but the current solution (forked repository) is not enough to long-term development because you will not enjoy the fixes and new features added in next Keras versions, you have to stick in 1.2.2 if you want to use Keras on MXNet.